 Bastille Day on East 60th Street offers a full celebration of French culture.
 Photo by Michael George for FIAF

 Bastille Day on East 60th Street — Upper East Side

-Celebrate French culture and cuisine at this annual outdoor fete hosted by the French Institute/Alliance Française.
-Taste freshly made crêpes and éclairs, dance to live French music, browse handmade wares at the market, and hit the Kids’ Corner for face painting, and arts and crafts.
-There's also a raffle with amazing prizes like trips to France, St. Barts and New Orleans.
-Free admission but there are fees for certain activities.
+Celebrate French culture and cuisine at this annual outdoor fête hosted by the French Institute/Alliance Française.
+Taste freshly made crêpes and éclairs, enjoy live French music and mime performances, browse handmade wares at the market, and hit the Kids’ Corner for face painting and arts and crafts.
+FREE admission with fees for certain activities.

 Lincoln Center Out of Doors Family Day — Upper West Side

-NYC always has so many incredible things going on, it's difficult to choose.
-So here are ten more cool events (mostly FREE) that are worth considering for your July calendar.
-Be sure to sign up for our FREE newsletters so you can get our weekend picks delivered to your inbox every Thursday morning.
+NYC has so many amazing things going on, it's often difficult for us to choose our GoList picks each month.
+So here are a few more cool events worth considering for your July calendar.